PekoniIMutteri/GMTK2025/README.md

 # Lord of the Loop

-A game about looping your enemies to cast powerful spells, and maybe even escape.
+A game about looping your enemies to cast powerful spells, and maybe even escape the dungeon.

 ## Installation